 And of course, time wasters can be both unpreventable and preventable.
 There are certain things that are within your control, and there are certain things that are not.

-While we can’t prevent time wasters that are completely out of our control, such as mandatory work meetings, we can take charge of time wasters that lurk in the little nooks and crannies of our calendars.
+Now, while we can’t prevent all time wasters, such as mandatory work meetings, we can take charge of those lurking in the nooks and crannies of our calendars.

 Here’s some tips on how to find time wasters in your schedule: